The Ear, Nose and Throat Program at Children’s Hospital of Wisconsin has expanded, and I couldn’t be more thrilled to be a part of the team.

 - Tim Martin, MD, pediatric otolaryngologist, Children’s Hospital of Wisconsin

-The Otolaryngology Clinic at Children’s Hospital provides specialized medical and surgical care to children, infancy through adolescence, who have problems with their ears, noses or throats.
-The program has 16 providers, which allows fast access to the best ENT care for kids.
+The Ear, Nose and Throat Program at Children’s Hospital of Wisconsin provides specialized medical and surgical care to children, infancy through adolescence, who have problems with their ears, noses or throats.
+Our program has more than a dozen board certified specialists who provide comprehensive ENT care at multiple locations.